Current Projects

 Transformational Leadership and Leadership Diversity in Australia

-Our experts: Iain Crossing, Associate Professor Sabina Kleitman
+Our experts: Iain Crossing, A/Prof Sabina Kleitman

-Expected completion date: TBA
+Expected completion: TBA

 Project description: Investigating cultural (ethnicity) and gender differences in leadership and how they relate to leadership diversity in the workplace is the main focus of Iain’s PhD research.